Quick Integration of Live Chatroom

 ...

-// RC Maven repository URL
+// RC Maven repository address

 maven {url "https://maven.rongcloud.cn/repository/maven-releases/"}